 If you are interested in specific information, please indicate it in your request.
 For example, you can specify if you are interested in a certain type of information, such as what specific contact details we have about you, or if you want information from a certain period.

-6.2 Right to have erroneous or outdated personal data corrected, updated or supplemented
+5.3 Right to have erroneous or outdated personal data corrected, updated or completed

 If the personal data we hold about you is incorrect, you have the right to have it corrected.
 You also have the right to supplement incomplete information with additional information that may be needed for the information to be correct.